hidekuno/counter/freebsd/README.md

-Linux kernel module demo program
+FreeBSD kernel module demo program
 =================
 ## Overview
 - This Program is a like incremental generator.